jetelain/cTab/README.md

 + Tactical Awareness Display (TAD) for air vehicles, Blue Force Tracking
 + This system is available to only one side at a time, there is a mission configurable parameter to choose sides
 + None of the markers or icons show on maps, need one of the devices to view
++ Settings for mission makers to adjust features, and make them more realistic
++ cTab on your mobile device with additional [cTab IRL](docs/cTabIRL/README.md) mod

 Known Issues
 ------------